MonikaSzucs/comp-2825-computer-architecture-organization/class-4/readme.md

 - move the read/write head to the next cylinder (ie the adjacent track) 1ms

 Step 5
-- wait fro sector 0 to return to read/write head again: 9ms
+- wait for sector 0 to return to read/write head again: 9ms

 repeats steps 3-4-5 ten thousand times

+4 x 10 = 40ms
 10ms + 5ms + 10000(40ms + 1ms + 9ms) = 500,015ms = 500seconds

 ## Question #20-2
 How long does it take to read a disk with 4000 cylinders, each containing five tracks of 128 sectors?
 First, all the sectors of track 0 are to be read starting at sector 0, then all the sectors of track 1 starting at sector 0, and so on.
-The rotation rate is 7200 RPM, and a seek takes 2 msec between adjacent cylinders and 18 msec for the worst case.
+The rotation rate is 7200 RPM, and a seek takes `2 msec` between adjacent cylinders and 18 msec for the worst case.
 Switching between tracks of a cylinder can be done in 3ms.

 draw 4000 tracks on every platter
 128 pies/sections per platter
-7200 RPM -> 8.33ms/rev
+7200 RPM (7200/60) = 120s/rev -> (1/120 = 0.0083s/rev) 8.33ms/rev

 step 1
 - move the read/write